 ABSENCE AS FORM

 In the making of these images, a loose narrative of “matrescence” materialized.
 A term used to describe “the time of mother-becoming,” it encompasses the psychological, social, cultural, spiritual, and existential changes that occur throughout motherhood.
-ABSENCE AS FORM follows a shrouded figure’s journey of matrescence: the fragility, fertility, and futility felt in care, femininity, and identity; and a shift towards power.
-Though the anonymity of the figure lends a sense of impersonality, traces of a deeper absence emphasize her presence nonetheless.

 If the veiled figures of the antique hidden mothers were attempts to obscure presence – to create the illusion of absence – ABSENCE AS FORM gives shape to a void.